waikato-datamining/pytorch/image-classification/README.md

   -T DIR, --test_dir DIR
+                        path to top-level directory of test, with each sub- directory being treated as a category (default: None) -o DIR, --output_dir DIR
+                        the directory to store the models and checkpoints in (default: .)
-                        path to top-level directory of test, with each sub- directory being treated as a category (default: None) --width WIDTH         The image width to scale to (default: 256) --height HEIGHT       The image height to scale to (default: 256) -a ARCH, --arch ARCH  model architecture: alexnet | densenet121 |
+  --width WIDTH         The image width to scale to (default: 256) --height HEIGHT       The image height to scale to (default: 256) -a ARCH, --arch ARCH  model architecture: alexnet | densenet121 |